Netflix series "D.P." (Netflix)

 All able-bodied South Korean serve active duty as conscripts for at least 18 months.
 The military runs a separate DP team, but only the Army and Air Force allow enlisted soldiers on the team, which is reserved for officers in the Navy and Marine Corps.

 “South Korean conscripts have no choice but to go AWOL because they are abused.
-The series is a demonstration of a waning discipline, rampant abuse and corruption,” Meari said, adding the series is different in that it actually shows why soldiers choose to abandon their service.
+The series is a demonstration of a waning discipline, rampant abuse and corruption,” Meari said, adding the series clearly demonstrates why South Korean soldiers choose to abandon their service.

-The series depicts a combative relationship that binds soldiers on the DP team, who find themselves trapped in every day bullying and hazing, while constantly looking for deserters, who are usually fellow soldiers.
-A culture of abuse has been a fact of life for many South Korean soldiers.
+The series depicts a culture of abuse on the DP team, who constantly find themselves trapped in bullying and hazing, while looking for deserters, who are usually fellow soldiers.

-This week, the military said soldiers will be banned from joining the DP team starting in July next year, noting the decision had been made much earlier but was just announced recently because of legislative work along the way.
+Meanwhile, the South Korean military said this week soldiers will be banned from joining the DP team starting in July next year, noting the decision had been made much earlier but legislative work enacting the change pushed back the formal announcement.

-But the military is still seen as reluctant to follow through its commitment to transparency in dealing with crimes taking place inside the military.
-It is accused of bypassing the advisory panel not to get its entire jurisdiction handed over to civilian courts.
+The military, which is still seen as reluctant to follow through its commitment to transparency in dealing with crimes taking place on the inside, is accused of bypassing the panel so as not to get its entire jurisdiction handed over to civilian courts.

-It is also seen as dragging its feet on bringing aboard an independent human rights commissioner to overlook its rights complaints.
+It is also facing mounting criticism for dragging its feet on bringing aboard an independent human rights commissioner to overlook its rights complaints.
 An outside arbiter, however fair and impartial, could demoralize commanders, the military said.

 By Choi Si-young (email@example.com